Jemimah-Odame-Mensah/Using-Linux-commands/README.md

 # File permissions in Linux

+As part of my cybersecurity training, I worked on updating file and directory permissions in Linux.
+The scenario was designed to simulate a real-world organizational environment, allowing me to practice securing sensitive files by enforcing proper authorization levels and aligning with security policies.

 ## Project Description

 The research team at my organization needs to update the file permissions for certain files and directories within the **_projects_** directory.
 The permissions do not currently reflect the level of authorization that should be given.
 Checking and updating these permissions will help keep their system secure.